-Microsoft is deprecating the IDCRL cookie at the end of this month.
-As a result, Other User authentication will no longer work when connecting to Microsoft 365 (SharePoint Online and OneDrive for Business) in ShareGate Migrate.
+Microsoft will start deprecating the IDCRL cookie at the end of January 2026.
+As a result, Other User authentication will no longer work when connecting to Microsoft 365 in ShareGate Migrate.

-To help you avoid disruptions, this article explains Microsoft's timeline, how you can extend the IDCRL cookie until May to start testing alternative connection methods, and understand the difference between these connection methods when Modern authentication is released in ShareGate Migrate on January 29.
+To help you avoid disruptions, this article explains Microsoft's timeline and how you can extend the IDCRL cookie until May to start testing alternative connection methods, such as the newly released modern authentication (unavailable for Copy mailboxes and Copy from Gmail for the moment), and to understand the differences between these connection methods.

 What’s changing